Blog / The future of Shopify SEO/GEO: Our strategy for AI search

 Within this realm, we focus on four distinct pillars:

-Granularity is how deep that map goes.
-When your product data is rich, you can build out a taxonomy that matches exactly how people search.
-This allows us to move beyond broad categories into highly specific sub-categories and personas.
-Instead of just "Treadmills," we can create specific "shelves" for "Treadmills for Marathon Training" or "Folding Treadmills for Small Apartments," providing the machine with the exact context it needs to match a user's intent.
+Granularity is how deep your store map goes to match specific search intents and personas.
+When your product data is rich, we can build a taxonomy that provides an inference advantage for highly specific prompts.
+Instead of just "Treadmills", we create specific shelves for "Folding treadmills for small apartments".
+This reduces machine uncertainty by giving the AI the exact context it needs to match a user's reasoning with your product.

 Our guiding principle is to align with Shopify’s native functionality and structure wherever possible.